Binscatter Regressions: Methods Overview and Implementation Details

-The common partitioning/binning used by the command \texttt{binsreg} across all implementations is set to be quantile-spaced for some choice of $J$.
+The common partitioning/binning used by the four estimation commands across all implementations is set to be quantile-spaced for some choice of $J$.
 The option \texttt{nbins()} sets $J$ manually (e.g., \texttt{nbins(20)} corresponds to $J=20$ quantile-spaced bins), but if this option is not supplied then the companion command \texttt{binsregselect} is used to choose $J$ in a fully data-driven way, as described below.
-As an alternative, an evenly-spaced partitioning/binning can be implemented via the option \texttt{binspos()}.
+As an alternative, an evenly-spaced or user-specified partitioning/binning can be implemented via the option \texttt{binspos()}.

-Several other options are available for the command \texttt{binsreg}, including optimal evenly-spaced binning via the command \texttt{binsregselect} and substantive specification or shape restrictions hypothesis testing via the command \texttt{binsregtest}, as discussed in detail further below.
-See Section \ref{section:binsreg} for the full syntax of \texttt{binsreg}.
+Several other options are available for the four estimation commands, including multi-way fixed effects and multi-way clustering adjustments.
+Each command has an accompanying help file with complete details.

-\subsection{Choosing the number of bins}
+\subsection{Choosing the Number of Bins}

-CCFF develops valid integrated mean square error (IMSE) approximations for binscatter and its extensions in the context of model \eqref{eq:model}.
-These expansions give IMSE-optimal selection of the number bins $J$ forming the quantile-spaced (or other) partitioning scheme $\widehat{\Delta}$, depending on polynomial order $p$ within bins and smoothness level $s$ across bins, and on the target estimand set by derivative order $v$.
-Specifically, the IMSE-optimal choice of $J$ is given by:
+From a statistical point of view, $J$ is the main tuning parameter of a binscatter and, as usual for nonparametrics, one must assume $J \to \infty$ for consistent estimation.
+To provide an optimal, data-driven choice of $J$, CCFF developed valid integrated mean squared error (IMSE) approximations for generalized nonlinear binscatter in the context of model \eqref{eq:estimand-QMLE}.
+These expansions give IMSE-optimal selection of the number bins $J$, depending on polynomial order $p$ within bins and smoothness level $s$ across bins, the target estimand set by the derivative order $v$, and the evaluation point of interest $\bw$ for covariate adjustment.
+Specifically, the IMSE-optimal choice of $J$ is